ngrok/ngrok-javascript/README.md

 await ngrok.connect({ addr: "https://127.0.0.1:3000", authtoken_from_env: true });
 ```

 If the service is using certs not trusted by the OS, such as self-signed certificates, add an environment variable like this before running: `SSL_CERT_FILE=/path/to/ca.crt`.
-Also the `request_header_add` option on connect may be useful for making the Host header match the cert.

 # Async Programming